rijuyuezhu/riscvui-test/README.md

 This part allows building user programs with multiple files.

-### prerequisitions
+### Prerequisitions

-you need to ensure that the environment variable `$am_home` is the root directory of abstract-machine.
+You need to ensure that the environment variable `$AM_HOME` is the root directory of abstract-machine.

 ### Usage